-The Town Council should explore the case for public acquisition of any significant community asset that comes onto market for disposal within the conservation area.
+The Community Right to Bid gives community groups the opportunity to bid for and buy community buildings and facilities that are important to them.
+The Town Council should explore the case for public acquisition of any significant community asset that comes onto the market for disposal.

-UPP TH2- Development of Community Facilities & Services
+Development of Community Facilities & Services

 As Uppingham is not the county town of Rutland it has often not been the choice of the county council or the county's voluntary sector infrastructure organisation when it comes to the location of a new community service or building.
-The town does not have a volunteer centre, nor a hopper bus, to enable travel to the existing centre on the edge of Oakham.
-The County Council does not have a customer service desk in town and the library requires updating.
+The town does not have a volunteer centre, nor a hopper bus.
+The County Council does not have a customer-service desk in town and the library requires updating.
 Uppingham Town Hall is operating at near capacity and recently became the home of the local police.
-The town has a vibrant community sector with many of the community services that are accessible in the town being provided by local voluntary groups in a variety of premises.
-The town does not have its own youth centre but does have excellent school based facilities and independent sports Uppingham is to have a purpose built new health centre by the end of the year.
-It also has an excellent post office.
-Banking facilities are limited to one high street bank but a new cash machine installed the Market has been in Place.
+The town has a vibrant community sector with many of the community-services that are accessible in the town being provided by local voluntary groups in a variety of premises.
+The town does not have its own youth centre but does have excellent school based facilities and independent sports clubs.
+Uppingham is to have a new health centre by the end of the year.
+It also has a good post office, although its 'listed' status creates some access issues.
+Banking facilities are limited to one high street bank but a new cash machine has been installed in the Market Place.

 Respondents to the Task Group have sent out a clear message on what is required.

-community facilities were envisaged in 'Uppingham 2025' and have now received additional support.
+New community facilities were envisaged in

+'Uppingham 2025' and have now received additional support.
 These could provide a new focus for community service provision.
-One or more suitably located buildings could also host a new library and/ or the additional public toilets called for in consultation replies.
+One or more suitably located buildings could also host a new library and/or the additional public toilets called for in consultation replies.
 To help achieve this objective the case for public acquisition of any existing community asset should be explored.

-Proposal UPP TH2/P1 - Create Additional Community Service Facilities
+Proposal 2 - Create Additional Community Service Facilities

-The Plan notes that a feasibility study of four possible locations for additional community service facilities has been commissioned by the Town Council.
-They are the present library site, the old doctors surgery site, the Town Hall (mezzanine floor or extension) and finally the open space at the rear of Tods Piece.
-The work is being undertaken by 'Locality' and will be the subject of a major report back to the community.
-The Plan supports the proposal that the Town's Council and Voluntary Sector work together to achieve the desired outcome, additional community service facilities here in Uppingham.
+The Plan notes that a feasibility study of four possible locations for additional community service facilities was received by the Town Council in September 2013.
+The work was undertaken by 'Locality'.
+The sites considered were the present library site, the old doctors surgery site, the Town Hall (mezzanine floor or extension) and finally the open space at the rear of Tods Piece.
+The Plan supports the proposal that the Town's Council and its Voluntary Sector work together to achieve the desired outcome, additional community service facilities here in Uppingham.

 The design and location of such buildings could be the subject of Neighbourhood Development Orders.
-This would mean that the Uppingham community would have the final say in their construct and character.
+This would mean that the Uppingham community would have the final say on their construction and character.

-UPP TH3 - Public Information Signage
+Public Information Signage